Sov-ereign/NewsHub-AI/README.md

 A modern, AI-powered news dashboard built with React, TypeScript, and Tailwind CSS.
 Features real-time news from NewsAPI and intelligent article summarization using Google's Gemini AI.

+**Vercel Deployment Note:**

+To avoid CORS errors with NewsAPI, this project uses a serverless function (`api/news.ts`) as a proxy.
+Always fetch news from `/api/news` in your frontend code.
+This keeps your NewsAPI key secret and works with browser security.

 ## ✨ Features

 - **Modern UI/UX**: Clean, responsive design with smooth animations and micro-interactions